-	You can also trade ETFs which are exchange traded funds.
-These are basically funds that track indexes, groups of similar assets or commodities.
+You can also trade ETFs which are exchange-traded funds.
+These are funds that track indexes, groups of similar assets or commodities.
 They are used to invest in specific industries rather than companies, entire indexes, and can be used to diversify portfolios.

-I do limited options trading on Robinhood but I actually use another platform for the majority of my option trading.
-Like stock trading though, their option trading comes with zero commissions as well!
+I do limited options trading on Robinhood but I use another platform for the majority of my options trading.
+Like stock trading though, their options trading comes with zero commissions as well!